GabeScott/standard-works-vault/General Conference/1975 October - The Power of the Priesthood.md

 # The Power of the Priesthood

-*By W. Grant Bangerter - Assistant to the Council of the Twelve*
+By Elder W. Grant Bangerter - *Assistant to the Council of the Twelve*

 *Given in the October session of the 1975 General Conference*